born in Eugene, Oregon, November 17, 1969, and raised by the 2 incredible

 found object assemblages.

 Currently, I live and work in Eugene.
 My studio, The Oblivion Factory, is located in industrial west Eugene, Oregon.
-I share a home with my beautiful wife, Melissa, and our 5 cats and mini-pig (who goes to the studio with me every day).
+I live with several cats, rabbits, a mini-pig named Piggert (who goes to the studio with me every day).
 I spend as much time as possible welding, working, and laughing.

 more info: "THE OBLVION FACTORY - some speculations on the work of Jud Turner" - by Jason Squamata